The Complete Chess Swindler: How to Save Points from Lost Positions

-David Smerdon is an Australian chess grandmaster and behavioral economist.
+David Smerdon is an Australian chess grandmaster and behavioural economist.
 In 2015 he published the highly successful chess opening book Smerdon’s Scandinavian.

 “The book shines with terrific examples and explanations.
-I have to recommend it to every chess friend, because the next lost position could come sooner than expected!”
-IM Dirk Schuh
+I have to recommend it to every chess friend, because the next lost position may come sooner than expected!” -- IM Dirk Schuh